-Scotland’s food and drink industry must plan ahead to remain competitive after Brexit, a report has warned.
+Scotland's food and drink industry '˜must plan ahead for Brexit'

 Recent figures show food and drink exports grew by 11% year-on-year in the first quarter of 2017, generating sales of £1.2 billion.

 But Susan Dunlop, food and drink sector lead for KPMG in Scotland, said financial fluctuations and increased costs are having an impact on the industry.

 She said: “In facing cost pressures head on, it is vital for companies to adopt more flexible thinking and continually assess business strategies, such as using alternative supplier partnership models or driving innovation and substituting raw materials.